hauchel/duco/doc/DucoPerf.md

 The overall time is not recorded, so assume 70 ms processing time.
 Here we have about 64% (1550/2398) calculation time which is much better for my wallet.
 Targ Busy 111 means in slave state B the master queried average 111 times per job if the slave has finished calculation.
 This means an average loop time of roughly estimated 14 ms (1550/111) for handling the three slaves.
+The number of queries should be reduced as - like in real life- it disturbs the slave, assume a query costs the slave about 5 usec, so it could be 5 ms faster?

 There are two hashrates, one is the locally obtained, this is always about 190-195 for 16 MHz Mini Pro, depending on the result.
 It is measured by the Mini Pro, so a frequency deviation like 15.9 MHz  would not change the reported hashrate but the real hashrate would be smaller.
 If the hashrate is not sent, the server calculates it from the time difference between sending the job and receiving the result.
 This is much lower, as it includes the time to send the result: